diraneyya/deep-music-visualizer-showdown/content/post/2021-12-01-Elif-Akbas.md

 ---
 title: Elif's Visualization
-subtitle: Inspired by my Dutch party visitations in Sittard
+subtitle: Inspired by the trip
 date: 2021-12-01
 tags: ["music-visualizer", "competition"]
 ---

-This is Orwa's entry for the competition.
+This is Elif's entry for the competition.

-I made two videos, I was inspired by the type of music I heard in the _Soulfully Yours_ parties in Holland.
+I made a video, I was inspired by the type of music I heard in the Radio Channel.

 ## Command Variations